Rockies vs. Marlins Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 43 hits with 11 doubles, a triple, three home runs, 18 walks and 17 RBI.
+- Blackmon has collected 44 hits with 12 doubles, a triple, three home runs and 18 walks.
+He has driven in 18 runs.

-- Blackmon will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .250 with two doubles, a walk and an RBI.
+- Blackmon has recorded a base hit in four games in a row.
+During his last five outings he is batting .250 with three doubles, a walk and two RBI.

 Blackmon Recent Games